ROBLOX is a MUD: The history of MUDs, virtual worlds & MMORPGs

 PART I — The first virtual worlds

 Back in the 60s & early 70s, we didn’t have home computers.
 Only universities, research centers and large companies could afford a computer, and they were massive machines — the size of an entire room.
 Most were controlled by inserting perforated cards and had no monitors, just a printer showing the result of the commands you inputted.

 Yet some of these computers were way ahead of their time.
 The legendary “Mother of All Demos” presentation, made by Douglas Engelbart in 1968,

 shows him using a mouse and window-based UI, clicking on hyperlinks, and chatting with a colleague via video conference while co-editing an online text.

 PLATO (not the Greek guy)

-One of such avant-garde computers was the PLATO (Programmed Logic for Automatic Teaching Operations).
+One such avant-garde computer was the PLATO (Programmed Logic for Automatic Teaching Operations).
 Created in 1960, it was a system with friendly terminals, designed to teach university students via virtual lessons.

 The PLATO IV system, introduced in 1972, went as far as to offer vector-based graphics, a touch-screen interface, and connection to ARPANET, a pre-Internet network among US universities, research centers, and defense agencies.